fsaHSA & FSA accepted; best-value for top quality care

 But, how much weight can you lose on metformin, really?
 We look into that and more, including the pros and cons of taking metformin for weight loss.

 Weight loss doesn’t have to be a struggle.
-Find a provider on Klarity today to guide your journey with a tailored medically-supervised weight loss program that may include medication.
+Find a provider on Klarity Health today to guide your journey with a tailored medically-supervised weight loss program that may include medication.

 How does metformin work for weight loss?